-Zero-coupon securities do not pay interest or principal until final maturity unlike debt securities that provide periodic payments of interest (referred to as a "coupon payment").
+Zero-coupon securities do not pay interest or principal until final maturity unlike debt securities that provide periodic payments of interest (referred to as a coupon payment).
 Investors buy zero-coupon securities at a price below the amount payable at maturity.
 The difference between the purchase price and the amount paid at maturity represents interest on the zero-coupon security.
 Investors must wait until maturity to receive interest and principal, which increases the interest rate and credit risks of a zero-coupon security.
+A zero-coupon, step-up security converts to a coupon security before final maturity.

 There are many forms of zero-coupon securities.
 Some are issued at a discount and are referred to as zero-coupon or capital appreciation bonds.
-Others are created from interest bearing bonds by separating the right to receive the bond's coupon payments from the right to receive the bond's principal due at maturity, a process known as "coupon stripping."
-Treasury STRIPs are the most common forms of stripped zero-coupon securities.
+Others are created from interest bearing bonds by separating the right to receive the bond's coupon payments from the right to receive the bond's principal due at maturity, a process known as coupon stripping.
+Treasury STRIPs, IOs and POs are the most common forms of stripped, zero-coupon securities.
 In addition, some securities give the issuer the option to deliver additional securities in place of cash interest payments, thereby increasing the amount payable at maturity.
 These are referred to as pay-in-kind, PIK securities or toggle securities.